xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 Now that we have these basic building blocks, let's try to find answers to some frivolous questions!

-> Given dataset of size n, what is the smallest number of errors we are
+> Given a dataset of size n, what is the smallest number of errors we are
 > c-confident we would have discovered an error by k samples?

 ```python